MohamedTarekMoustaf/Data-Professional-Survey-Breakdown-Power-BI-Service-Project/README.md

 This Power BI report was automatically created on the Power BI Service (Software as a service: Saas).
 It provides an interactive analysis of survey responses collected from data professionals, focusing on time spent, participation trends, and industry distribution over time.

+The dashboard in the following image was an automatically created report using Power BI Service through the following steps:
+1. Data Transformation and Dashboard Building using Power BI Desktop.
+2. Report Publishing from Power BI Desktop to "My workspace" in Power BI Service.
+(See the lineage view of the published semantic model with the associated reports)
+3. Automatic Report Creation using Power BI Service.

 ![Alt Text](Visual_Report.png)
 🟢 Project Overview
 The dashboard enables stakeholders to: